Reverendissimo/asocial/INSTALLATION_GUIDE.md

 5. **Post normally** - only people with your key can decrypt it

 ### Decrypting Messages:
-1. **Encrypted messages auto-decrypt** if you have the right key
+1. **Encrypted messages auto-decrypt** if you have the right reader key
-2. **To get a key**: Ask the sender to share their group's public key
+2. **To get a reader key**: Ask the sender to share their group's writer key
-3. **Import the key**: In the extension popup, click "Import Key" and paste the key
+3. **Import the reader key**: In the extension popup, click "Import Reader Key" and paste the key

 ## 🎯 Key Features